anseki/leader-line/README.md

 *Type:* HTML/SVG element

 An element that is a base of the point.
 See [`x` and `y`](#attachments-pointanchor-x-y) options.
 You can specify a `<body>` element also.
-That is, any point in the document can be indicated.
+That is, you can make the leader line indicate anywhere in the document.

 #### <a name="attachments-pointanchor-x-y"></a>`x`, `y`

 *Type:* number or string
 *Default:* `'50%'`

-The X and Y coordinates for the point, in pixels, relative to the left-top corner of the specified element for [`element`](#attachments-pointanchor-element) option.
+The X and Y coordinates of the point, in pixels, relative to the left-top corner of the specified element for [`element`](#attachments-pointanchor-element) option.
 Each value can be a percentage of the element's width or height.
 For example, `{x: '50%', y: '50%'}` indicates the center of the element, `{x: '100%', y: 0}` indicates the right-top corner.
 And also, each value can be a negative value or a value over the element's width or height, it indicates the outside of the element.